Bangkok Attractions A to Z

 Part of Rambuttri runs parallel to Khao San, but despite being located so close by these two streets are different worlds.
 Rambuttri gives you a taste of how Bangkok used to look before all the skyscrapers arrived.
 Leafy banyan trees shade the pavements and the vibe sways more towards local than backpacker, despite a number of them now choosing to stay here rather than on the famous street itself.

 Rambuttri is Khao San's more attractive, well behaved brother.
 The entire horse-shoe-shaped road takes around 30 minutes to walk along.
 This street has a great mix of guesthouses, restaurants, bars and street food stalls.
-Most of the shops are similar to those you find anywhere in the area selling the usual T-shirts, DVDs and other tourist trinkets.
-Read More...
+Most of the shops are similar to Read More...

 - Location: Old City, just next to Khao San RoadTake the Chao Phraya Express Boat to Phra Athit Pier, then cross the street, turn right and find a narrow offshoot lane from the main road.